sachinchoolur/lightGallery/site-astro/src/content/docs/custom-icons.md

 ---
 title: 'Custom icons'
-description: 'Replace any of the gallery controls'' inline SVG icons with your own, per icon name — in vanilla JavaScript, React, Vue, and Angular.'
+description: 'Replace any of the gallery controls'' inline SVG icons with your own, per icon name, in vanilla JavaScript, React, Vue, and Angular.'
-lead: 'Every control icon is an inline SVG you can swap per name — bring your own icon set without touching CSS.'
+lead: 'Every control icon is an inline SVG you can swap per name, bring your own icon set without touching CSS.'
 date: 2026-09-03T00:00:00.000Z
 draft: false
 images: []